 – Buy in a licensed store

 Be sure to buy crackers from authorized dealers.
 Also, verify the brand and do not buy cheap crackers.
-Not only this, consider your baby’s age before buying crackers.
+Not only this but consider your baby’s age before buying crackers.
 Ensuring the safety of your children should be your priority, so don’t compromise there.

 – Never leave the child alone